zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    Function to generate a new cookie using our group id.

-   :cookie: The openflow match cookie.
+   :param cookie: The openflow match cookie.

    :returns: The cookie group id.